 I also love the fact that I know every single ingredient that this pumpkin spice creamer is made with.
 There are no artificial ingredients, colors, or preservatives in this creamer recipe.
 And that makes me feel good about using it in my coffee and sharing the recipe with you.

 I hope you love this the creamer recipe as much as I do.
-It took some tweaks for me to get the recipe just right and I’m so happy with how it makes my morning coffee taste a little bit more like fall!
+It took some tweaks for me to get the recipe just right and I’m so happy with how it makes my morning coffee and iced lattes taste a little bit more like fall!

 - 1 (14 oz) can sweetened condensed milk

 - 3 tbsp pumpkin puree (not pumpkin pie puree)

 - 1 tsp store-bought or homemade pumpkin pie spice mix

 - 1 tsp pure vanilla extract

 - In a small saucepan, whisk the sweetened condensed milk, heavy cream, pumpkin, pumpkin spice mix, maple syrup, vanilla, and salt together until completely combined.